How to Match Your Roof to Complementary Siding Colors

 Pair with brown, gray, black, green, and white roof shingles.

-Homes with wood or log exteriors go well with earthy colors.
-We recommend green, brown, or gray above other options as this helps to create a distinguished overall appearance.
+Homes with wood or log exteriors work well with earthy shingle colors.
+We recommend green, brown, or gray above other options as this helps to create a distinguished, overall appearance.
+The example shown above features barrel tile metal roofing.

 Permanent Features